Movilla Abbey: History

 And the archangel I beseech, Michael by name.

-Movilla began to decline after it was sacked by the Danes in 823, and was united with Bangor Abbey in the tenth century.
-It was somewhat revitalized in 1135 when St. Malachy of Armagh established a group of Augustinians in the abbey, but it never recovered its former glory.
+Movilla began to decline after it was sacked by the Danes in 823, and was united with Bangor Abbey in the tenth century; it was somewhat revitalized in 1135 when St. Malachy of Armagh established a group of Augustinians in the abbey, but it never recovered its former glory.
 In 1306 the monastery at Movilla had one of the lowest valuations of church property in the area, at two and a half marks.
 Movilla was so poor that the ruling Anglo-Normans had no interest in taking it over and left Irishmen as abbots.

 The abbey was dissolved by Henry VIII in 1542.
 During the reign of Elizabeth I, Brian O’Neill, chief of the O'Neills of Clandeboye, burned Movilla, along with other abbeys in the Ards in his campaign to prevent the English from using Irish abbeys for their military garrisons.

 Abbey Ruins and Movilla Cemetery

 Nothing visible remains today of Finnian's Celtic Abbey.
 What ruins still standing are those of the (15th Century) Augustinian church, which comprises two gables, placed about 150 feet apart.
 Inside, the church measures 107 feet by 21 feet.
 In the east wall, there once was a three-light window, two of which have largely been blocked up.
 The third window remaining is Romanesque in style.
 At the top of the arch are two small carved heads.
 In the west wall are two lights with trefoil heads and transoms showing signs of tracery.

 The existing ruins can only be accessed through the entrance to Movilla Cemetery, on Old Movilla Road.
-On the north wall of the Augustinian abbey ruin are several tapered sandstone grave slabs with large crosses carved in relief in various designs.
-Those for men depict swords, while those for women depict a shear (sickle) and withe (willow).
+On the north wall of the Augustinian abbey ruin are seven 13th century tapered sandstone grave slabs with large crosses carved in relief in various designs.
+Those for men depict swords, while those for women depict a shear (sickle) and with (willow).
 Anglo-Norman in origin, the slabs date from the tenth to the thirteenth century.
 One of them bears the inscription “Or Do Dertrend,” which translates as “a prayer for Dertriu,” who, presumably, was a tenth-century abbot of Movilla.

 There are also numerous memorials from the early seventeenth century, two of which are especially notable: the tomb of the Corry Family, which is designed as a small Doric temple; and the Parr Mausoleum, built in 1860 in the Gothic Revival style.

 The surrounding Movilla Cemetery (managed by Ards and North Down Borough Council), is still in use and is the site of twenty-one Commonwealth burials from World War I and twenty-four from World War II, seven of which remain unidentified.
 Some of the more recent burials include that of Colonel Robert Blair Paddy Mayne, one of the most highly decorated British soldiers in World War II; and that of Ottilie Patterson (Barber), the jazz and blues singer most noted for her performances with the Chris Barber Band in the 1950s and '60s.